National Academy of Arts of Ukraine: After liquidation

 The creative potential of the outstanding masters of Ukrainian culture required further development.
-So the idea of founding an Academy of a scientific-creative type appeared in the 1920s.
+So the idea of founding an academy of a scientific-creative type appeared in the 1920s.
 From 1927 to 1928, on behalf of the government, the presidium of the Ukrainian Academy of Science formed a special committee headed by AS academician of Ukraine O. P. Novytskyy.
 The committee prepared special documents so that the Ukrainian Academy of Arts could be established.
-Afterwards, due to repressions of artistic intelligentsia, of which a number of art critics, for example F. L. Ernst, M. F. Bilyashyvskyy, D. M. Scherbakivskyy, M. O. Makarenko and others were subjected, the foundation of the Academy was postponed.
-In 1941 at the request of artistic intelligentsia the Ukrainian authorities resumed planning for the Academy’s foundation, but this time the Second World War was the obstacle.
+Afterwards, due to repressions of artistic intelligentsia, of which a number of art critics, for example F. L. Ernst, M. F. Bilyashyvskyy, D. M. Scherbakivskyy, M. O. Makarenko and others were subjected, the foundation of the academy was postponed.
+In 1941 at the request of artistic intelligentsia the Ukrainian authorities resumed planning for the academy's foundation, but this time the Second World War was the obstacle.

 Right after the war a range of scientific research institutions for building-architectural and artistic profile were opened in Ukraine within the Academy of Architecture (in 1956 it was reorganized into the URSS Academy of Architecture and Building and it was liquidated in 1964).
 The Institution on the Theory and History of Architecture, the Institution of Monumental Painting and Sculpture, and the Institution of Artistic Industry were among them.
 Scientific Research departments on the theory and history of Art, post graduate education, workshops for art critics, artists and architects were contained in the structure of these establishments.
 The masters of Art and Architecture P. O. Biletskyy, H. N. Lohvyn, V. H. Zabolotnyy, P. M. Zholtovskyy, O. S. Shovkunenko carried out theoretical and practical work there.

-Numerous fundamental works on the History of Art and Architecture were published during those days, including “The History of the Ukrainian Art” in six volumes.
+Numerous fundamental works on the History of Art and Architecture were published during those days, including "The History of the Ukrainian Art" in six volumes.
 In 1960 many of the scientific research institutions within the Academy of Architecture and Building were liquidated while others were distributed into different departments.
 Haphazard reorganization and eradication of the Ukrainian Art School in the years of repression destroyed a rich inheritance of traditions and ideas.
-From 1970s to 1980s, the art community brought up the question a number of times of founding the Academy and its corresponding institutions.
+From 1970s to 1980s, the art community brought up the question a number of times of founding the academy and its corresponding institutions.
 At last the idea of organizing the State Scientific Research Institution was approved by the Ukrainian government and was fulfilled on December 14, 1996.
+The first president of the academy is Andriy Chebykin in 1997–2022.